Updated April 10, 2018

 AT A GLANCE:

-MLS CAREER: Forward with two seasons of MLS experience after being selected by New England with the 51st overall pick in the 2016 MLS SuperDraft...Joined Minnesota United FC as the final selection in the MLS Expansion Draft and was re-acquired by the Revolution via a trade on Feb.
+MLS CAREER: Forward with three seasons of MLS experience after being selected by New England with the 51st overall pick in the 2016 MLS SuperDraft...Joined Minnesota United FC as the final selection in the 2017 MLS Expansion Draft and was re-acquired by the Revolution via a trade on Feb.
 15, 2017…Career regular season totals include 32 appearances, two starts, two goals, and one assist in 421 minutes of action…In 2017, played in 13 games and started one…Ranked second on the team with 18 substitute appearances in 2016, and started one additional game.

 2017: Re-acquired by New England via a trade on Feb.
 15 after spending beginning of preseason with Minnesota United FC…Played in 13 games and started one, totaling 148 minutes…(3/18) at DAL: Made season debut and played 11 minutes…(3/25) vs. MIN: Saw 20 minutes of action in the home opener…(4/29) at SEA: Made fourth substitute appearance of the season and recorded two shots…(5/13) vs. RSL: Made longest substitute appearance of the season and registered one shot…(5/21) vs. CLB: Made first start of the season and saw 45 minutes of action…(7/2) at PHI: Played 19 minutes as a late substitute...(7/5) vs. NY: Made 10th appearance of the campaign…(7/22) vs. LA: Came off bench to record 30th MLS appearance.